resource-watch/slate/source/includes/api/_vocabulary.md

 ## Getting vocabularies associated to a resource

-It can be requested all the vocabularies associated to a particular resource.
+You can be request all vocabularies that are associated to a particular resource.

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/dataset/<dataset-id>/vocabulary